joezersk/aci-tools/README.md

 It effectively will move all VM Network Interfaces on a given host to a state of non-connected, so it can then remove the vSwitch and VTEP interfaces from the host itself.
 It does not try to delete or remove any logical networks pushed by APIC.

 <HR>
-<B>ACI Factory Reset Script</B>
+<B>ACI Factory Reset Script - Now v2</B>

 Using the Python Spur module, this script simply uses SSH to log into a defined set of Cisco ACI APICs, Leafs and Spines and issues a factory reset and reload.
 This is useful when you want or need to start over from scratch.

-Be very aware that this script will start erasing your fabric as soon as you hit enter and without any warning.
-It works, but just be sure you are ready!
+Version 2 (jan 2018) is a much better version.
+It adds a failsafe check by asking a y/n question before running.
+It also adds error checking by first pinging the nodes, then trying to SSH.
+If either one fails it will bypass, let you know, and move on to the next node.
+This is useful for when you have wiped a node but it still keeps its OOB IP address (which is default ACI behavior).
+Toss version 1.
+You definitely want version 2!
 <BR><BR>
 You will have to edit the script to use your own IP addresses and login credentials
 <BR><BR>